Through the Blue

 — SCALE SARAKINIKO —

-Sarakiniko has drawn many-a-tourist to the island with its fantastical lunar landscape of wind and wave-scuplted tuff.
-Not a beach proper, but an inlet with limited sandy shoreline, this is a place for dive-bombing teens instead of frolicking young families.
+Sarakiniko has drawn many-a-tourist to Milos with its fossilized snowscape of wind and wave-whipped tuff.
+Not a beach, proper, but an inlet with limited sandy shoreline, this is a place for dive-bombing teens instead of frolicking young families.

 Sarakiniko Beach in Milos, Greece